cloudfoundry/docs-dev-guide/services/grails-service-bindings.html.md

 ---
-title: Grails - Service Bindings
+title: Configure Service Connections for Grails
 ---

 Cloud Foundry provides extensive support for connecting a Grails application to services such as MySQL, Postgres, MongoDB, Redis, and RabbitMQ.
 In many cases, a Grails application running on Cloud Foundry can automatically detect and configure connections to services.
 For more advanced cases, you can control service connection parameters yourself.